Successes with 3D Printing on the Factory Floor.

 Post Driver Redesign and Testing

-Stanley redesigned the assembly to optimize for 3D printing with Markforged, taking it from an assembly of 4 parts to a single part.
+Stanley redesigned the assembly to optimize for 3D printing, taking it from an assembly of 4 parts to a single part.
 No supports.
 No post-processing

-It was so strong, they had to invent new test methods for the printed part to see how to make it fail.
+Using the Onyx fibre reinforced material, the part was so strong, they had to invent new test methods for the 3D printed part to see how to make it fail.

 Stanley’s life cycle testing involved a robot that actuated the switch repeatedly for hundreds of thousands of cycles and the 3D printed part passed with flying colors.